spongybivalve491/rain-report/README.md

 Precipitation data comes curtosy of [open-meteo.com](open-meteo.com).
 No API key is required.
 Rain is reported in mm.

 ##### Lattitude and longitude
 These values are needed to get data.
 Use a site like [https://www.gps-coordinates.net/](https://www.gps-coordinates.net/) to find them for your location.
-These files should be stored locally in a .env file or under Secrets -> Actions on GitHub for scheduled running of main.py.
+These files, `LATITUDE` and `LONGITUDE`, should be stored locally in a .env file or under Secrets -> Actions on GitHub (for scheduled running of main.py).
 ##### Local variables
 `start_time` and `end_time` are defined in main.py.
 Use integers between 0-24 to set the interval that weather data will be collected.